-Our ProSense system is our second generation cryoablation system comprised of two main parts, the main cryoablation console system, our unique disposable probe, and the associated disposable introducer (guiding needle), which is used for procedures which are not in the breast.
+Our ProSense system is our second-generation cryoablation system comprised of two main parts, the main cryoablation system, our unique disposable probe, and the associated disposable introducer (guiding needle), which is used for procedures which are not in the breast.
 Our first product, the IceSense3 was initially designed for cryoablation of breast tumors.
-After identifying a number of additional possible applications for the use of our technology, such as treating lungs, kidneys and bones, and other possible applications, in 2016 we launched our ProSense system as well as associated disposables (which, as shown below, are inserted into the body to conduct the freezing process).
+After identifying a number of additional possible applications for the use of our technology, such as treating lungs, kidneys, bones and other possible applications, in 2016 we launched our ProSense system as well as associated disposables (which, as shown below, are inserted into the body to conduct the freezing process).
+Currently, we sell ProSense in all territories in which we have regulatory approval, with the exception of China where we sell the IceSense3.
+In 2024, we completed the development stage of our XSense system, a more advanced system that may potentially enable the use of thinner cryoablation of pancreatic cancer through further regulatory approvals.